This page introduces a series of Rules and Programs that work together to solve a complex task, from start to finish.

 This task is broken up into many smaller steps that are each handled by a separate Program.
 This way, it is possible to swap out individual Programs for better ones uploaded by other developers.
 All the content on this page is uploaded by tutorial_developer_basic.
 The content on the next page of this tutorial will be uploaded by another user and will improve on this task.

 An example Scenario Plan demonstrating the Rules and Programs on this page can be found here.
+This Scenario Plan uses two special Symbols (!scenario_chat_text_input_status and !scenario_chat_file_input_status) to enable text input and file upload for the user.
 After starting the Scenario, you need to type 'predict' or 'forecast' or some other variant of this keyword in the chatbox in order to trigger these Rules.

 The following CSV file can be used as an example to test the prediction (Download it now, then upload it to the Scenario when Elody asks for a file): Download